Have you heard of Otoshidama? What is it?

 This might sound like a lot of money, but the trade-off is that people do not really give other items such as birthday gifts nor Christmas presents throughout the year, so the cash gift is likely the equivalent to what you’d contribute to your family member in other cultures.

-Leave a comment, then hit the share buttons below to test your network!
+Leave a comment, then hit the share button below to test your network!